ShibaInu0817/daily-standup-slack-bot/readme.md

 1. In Slack, type `/standup-config`
 2. Set your standup time, days, and report channel
+3. Configure reminder and timeout settings
+4. You'll get a reminder 30 minutes before your scheduled standup time
-3. You'll get DM'd on schedule to answer standup questions
+5. You'll get DM'd at the scheduled time to answer standup questions
-4. Answers will be posted in the configured channel 🎉
+6. Answers will be posted in the configured channel 🎉
+7. If you don't respond within the timeout period, your standup session will be automatically closed

+---

+## ⚙️ Configuration Options

+### Reminders
+* When enabled, users receive a DM 30 minutes before their scheduled standup
+* The reminder includes a preview of the questions that will be asked
+* Users can acknowledge the reminder with a 👍 reaction

+### Session Timeouts
+* When enabled, incomplete standup sessions will timeout after a configured period (default: 2 hours)
+* Users will receive a notification when their session times out
+* This prevents users from getting stuck in the standup flow if they miss a question

 ---